What is Performance Anxiety? A Somatic Approach

 Picture this: You’re in bed with your sexual partner.
 In your head, you are so excited to be there.
 You’re attracted to your partner, and you want this intimacy, but your body isn't getting the memo.
-It feels like a total disconnect between what you’re thinking and what your body is actually doing.
+It feels like a total disconnect between what you’re thinking and what your body is actually doing

-Most people assume that if their body doesn't "show up," it means they aren't interested, they’ve lost their spark, or that something just isn't working right.
+A lot of people assume that if their body doesn't "show up," it means they aren't interested, they’ve lost their spark, or that something just isn't working right.
 That is rarely the case.

 There is often a gap between mental desire and physical response.
 In professional terms, this is called Arousal Non-Concordance.
 It just means that your head and your body are temporarily out of sync.
 You can be 100% "into it" in your mind, practically screaming at your body to respond because you love your partner and want to be close, but your physiology isn't following suit.